This task is part of project07 which is due at 23:00 EDT on 2025-10-28.

 return top

-use a single variable (call it top
+use a single variable (call it top) to create an initial list with

 four slots, where all slots but the last one contain bogus placeholder